-The scientific method applied to social and political phenomena: formulating hypotheses; techniques for collecting data, measuring variables, and interpreting research findings.
+The scientific method applied to economic, social and political phenomena: formulating hypotheses; techniques for collecting data, measuring variables, and interpreting research findings.
 The course includes a laboratory in which statistical procedures are applied, interpreted, and documented through completion of a significant research project.
-(Also listed as SO 304, this course may be counted for credit in either political science or sociology.)
-Prerequisite: PS 204.
+Laboratory required.
+(Also listed as EC 304 and SO 304, this course may be counted for credit in economics, political science or sociology.)
+Prerequisite: EC 204 or PS 204 or SO 204.
 Spring.